 TOPICS OF HIGH INTEREST FOR THE CIO IN 2023

 Whether you are from the outside selling a product, or from the inside and want to share a new initiative, the CIO is going to have at least 3 broad topics on their mind in 2023:

 Here are some example topics of interest:

 A company is only as secure as its weakest link.
 But what if the weakest link isn't at the company at all, but rather one of its third-party suppliers?
-This was the case with Target in 2015, that suffered a massive data breach when malicious actors got into Target's system via one of its suppliers, a mom-and-pop HVAC cleaner.
+This was the case with Target, for example, that suffered a massive data breach when malicious actors got into Target's system via one of its suppliers, a mom-and-pop HVAC cleaner.
 More recently it was the case when the US Treasury Board was compromised via its supplier, SolarWinds.